nv-ucsb-courses/dip_intro/homework/HW4/hw4.typ

 == 2D Fourier Transform Intuition (8 points)

-1. Compute the (Discrete) Fourier Transform for each of the following signals, assuming that each signal has a length of 8 samples.
+1. Derive the (Discrete) Fourier Transform for each of the following signals, assuming that each signal has a length of 8 samples.
 Sketch a plot of the resulting Fourier Transform including axis labels.

   a. $p[n] = n mod 2$